OOPSpam/docs/source/index.html.md

                     </tr>
                      <tr>
                       <td><code>email</code></td>
                         <td><strong>string (optional)</strong> Is the email address of the original content/message sender.
-This field value will be looked up in multiple denylist email lists that previously detected sending spam.
+This field value will be looked up in multiple email denylists that previously detected sending spam.
 Although <code>email</code> is an optional field, we recommend sending it.
                             <p><strong>Important:</strong> </p>
                             <ul>
                                 <li>This field should include spammer's email, in other words, whoever submitted regarding content to you, not your email.</li>